-After you make any changes to this property file, you must restart the data server and reharvest the volumes that are to be searched.
+After you change this property file, you must restart the data server and reharvest the volumes that are to be searched.

 Setting the system time and date

 The system's time and date can be modified as needed.

 A system restart is required for any changes that are made to the system time and date.
 See Restarting and Rebooting the Appliance.